 Balance of Trade in Brunei averaged 722.Tr48 BND Million from 2005 until 2021, reaching an all time high of 2971.45 BND Million in September of 2008 and a record low of -513.50 BND Million in June of 2021.
 This page provides the latest reported value for - Brunei Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brunei Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Balance of Trade in Brunei is expected to be 197.00 BND Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Brunei to stand at 215.80 in 12 months time.
-In the long-term, the Brunei Balance of Trade is projected to trend around 270.00 BND Million in 2020, according to our econometric models.
+Balance of Trade in Brunei is expected to be 300.00 BND Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brunei Balance of Trade is projected to trend around 300.00 BND Million in 2023, according to our econometric models.